What is CASPer?

 Scores get sent to selected programs automatically

-After completing the CASPer test, the score is sent automatically to the programs selected for distribution.
-Test-takers will receive confirmation of score receipt.
+After completing CASPer, the score is sent automatically to the programs selected for distribution.
+Once received, programs update application statuses.

 What does CASPer assess for?